-IACUC-related Topics

-Changes which may not affect animal health (drug dose, change in sampling time) should be considered minor changes and should not require IACUC review.

-• NIH, in coordination with USDA, plan to review and enhance resources to support IACUC use of existing options that streamline protocol review and significant changes to approved protocols.

-Title 9 CFR § 2.31(d)(1-5) regulations do not address minor changes to the research activities.
+IACUC-related Topics Working Group Analysis and Agency Decisions Changes which may not affect animal health (drug dose, change in sampling time) should be considered minor changes and should not require IACUC review.
+NIH, in coordination with USDA, plan to review and enhance resources to support IACUC use of existing options for streamlining protocol review and review of significant changes to approved protocols.
+The regulations at 9 C.F.R. § 2.31(d)(1-5) do not address minor changes to research activities.
 It is therefore up to the IACUC to determine how to address minor changes.
 Scientific review should be conducted by a study section, not IACUC.

-Peer review of the scientific and technical merit of an application is the purview of the NIH Scientific Review Groups (SRGs).
+Peer review of the scientific and technical merit of an application is the purview of the NIH SRGs.
 SRGs have authority to raise specific animal welfare concerns that require resolution prior to grant award.
-Although not intended to conduct peer review of research proposals, the IACUC is expected to include consideration of the US Government Principles in its review of protocols.
-US Government Principle II calls for consideration of the relevance of a procedure to human or animal health, the advancement of knowledge, or the good of society.
+Although not intended to conduct peer review of research proposals, the IACUC is expected to include consideration of the U.S. Government Principles in its review of protocols.
+U.S. Government Principle II calls for consideration of the relevance of a procedure to human or animal health, the advancement of knowledge, or the good of society.
 Other PHS Policy review criteria refer to sound research design, rationale for involving animals, and scientifically valuable research.
 A study that could not meet these basic criteria is inherently unnecessary and wasteful and, therefore, not justifiable.
 The primary focus of the SRG is scientific merit, and the primary focus of the IACUC is animal welfare.
 The two bodies have differing constitutions, mandates, and functions.
 However, it is not possible to separate scientific value from animal welfare.
 Some overlap is inevitable and fosters accountability in the oversight system.
 SRGs may raise concerns about animal welfare and IACUCs may question the scientific rationale or necessity for a procedure.

-Mandate a uniform animal protocol form so investigators moving between institutions do not waste time converting between institutionspecific forms.
+Mandate a uniform animal protocol form so investigators moving between institutions do not waste time converting between institution-specific forms.
 NIH OLAW supports a flexible approach to foster good science while ensuring animal welfare.
-NIH OLAW will consider updates to simplify its sample animal study protocol form and pilot the revised protocol form through FDP.
+NIH OLAW will support FDP in the development of a sample animal study protocol form and pilot the revised protocol form through FDP.
+The updated version will focus on required protocol elements to ensure animal welfare and assist in IACUC review.
+The use of the sample form will be optional and will be provided for the convenience of IACUCs.